This-is-pawan/OS_from_neso/OS_by_pk.md

 * unlike paging,in segmentation,the processes are not divided into fixed size pages.
 * instead ,the processes are divided into serveral modules called segaments which improves the visualization for the users.
 * so ,here both secondary memory and main memory are divided into partitions of unequal sizes.
-* user's view of program: digram showing seen or search it
+* user's view of program: diagram showing seen or search it

 ################ segmentation hardware   ###############
 * although is segmentation the user can now refere to objects in the program by the two dimesional address, the actual physical memory is still, of course, one-dimensional sequence of bytes.
 * thus,we must define an implementation to map two-dimensional user-defined addresses into one-dimesional physical addresses.
-* this is done with the help of a segment table. e.g digram seach it
+* this is done with the help of a segment table. e.g diagram seach it

 **main memory solved problem to do this**
 ######################## end the main memory ####################################